 Final Thoughts

 Being socially connected doesn’t mean being constantly available, it means being intentional about who you spend time with and how you nurture those relationships.
 As a restaurant or hospitality worker, your time and energy are valuable.
-Invest them in connections that uplift you, support your growth, and bring joy to your life.
+Invest in connections that uplift you, support your growth, and bring joy to your life.

 ServSafe Benefits is a hospitality hub built for industry workers.